lundquist-ecology-lab/biostatistics_with_python/syllabus.md

     Professor Lundquist will provide a prompt for each portfolio section on GitHub.
 Portions of the portfolio will be submitted as .ipynb Jupyter Notebook files on Brightspace by 11:59 pm on the day they are due.
 See tentative calendar for particular due dates.
 Students may work collaboratively on portfolios, but all work must be submitted in their own words (this includes the use of generative AI, e.g., ChatGPT)

     Portfolios will be graded on completeness, accuracy, and lack of errors.
-All errors in code (bugs) must be fixed before final submission to receive full credit. ***Debugging is a great use of office hours!**
+All errors in code (bugs) must be fixed before final submission to receive full credit. **Debugging is a great use of office hours!**

 2. Pop quizzes (200 points): A number of short “pop” quizzes based on the most recent content will be assigned during the Thursday live stream.
 Dr. Lundquist will provide a problem in an .pynb file to solve.
 A complete and accurate .ipynb report with the answer(s) will need to be submitted via Brightspace on the due date indicated.
 These could be assigned during any live stream.
 Students are expected to solve these problems independently.

 3. Independent statistical project (300 points): Towards the end of the semester, students will be given a choice of data to analyze independently.
 Students will prepare a short (2-3 page) report of their findings, including the statistical analyses, graphical outputs, and interpretation.
 This will be submitted as a .ipynb Jupyter Notebook file.

+Note: Generative AI (e.g., ChatGPT) is a great resource for checking your code, however, using generative AI to produce your code (for portfolios, pop quizzes, or independent studies) will be considered plagiarism and result in a low score or a score of zero, depending on the level of plagiarism.
+To avoid this all code/statistical techniques must be in the same format presented in the course textbook.
+I will not consider that plagiarism.
+Any other techniques/formats will not be accepted.

+**It is OK to copy and paste and then modify code from the textbook, it is not OK to copy and paste from generative AI.**

 4. Participation (100 points): This course will rely heavily on in-class discussions and activities done individually or in groups during the class sessions.
 Participation is key to success in this class.
 Also, statistics is not learned by everyone at the same pace and students are highly encouraged to work together and help each other out during discussions.
 Collaboration will also go towards participation grades.
 Participation will always be considered when tabulating final grades.

-  Participation will be determined according to attendance and in-class activity submissions.
+Participation will be determined according to attendance and participation in in-class assignments.

 Total = 1000